 - Staff are highly qualified and experienced, and use their skills well to motivate their learners and apprentices.

 - “Learners gain confidence and improve the social interaction and communication skills that will support them well in their future lives.”

 - “Teachers ensure that learners make good progress in developing their vocational skills and gain good levels of knowledge and understanding in practical subjects.”

 FINANCE & FUNDING

 Details of the bursaries and loans that are available to college students are below.
-These include: 16-19 Bursary Fund, 19+ Discretionary Learner Support Fund, Advanced Learning Fund, Advanced Loan Bursary and College Meal Deal.
+These include: 16-19 Bursary Fund, Adult 19+ Learner Support Fund (LSF), Advanced Learner Loans Bursary Fund, Percival Whitley Educational Trust Fund and College Meal Deal.

 16-19 BURSARY FUND

 Where learners aged 16-18 are experiencing financial difficulty meeting the costs associated with learning they may apply for financial support from the college.
 There are two funds available.